Microscopy: Nikon LV100ND Optical Microscope

 - 10X Ultra Wide Field

 - Brightfield and darkfield for all five lenses.
-Brightfield directs the light straight down the center
+Brightfield directs the light straight down the center of view, while darkfield lights only from an oblique angle to highlight non-flat surfaces.

 - Selectable Nomarski Differential Interference Contrast (for top down lighting only).
 Nomarski DIC allows you to see subtle details, alter the colors of different surfaces, and it provides a 3D look to the image applying dark shadows on one side of 3D feature and bright highlights on opposite side.